fooinha/nginx-json-log/README.md

 ```

-An additional docker service for development only it's available.
+An additional docker service for development it's available.

 Just uncomment the nginx-json-dev service block.